JChinoz/FlutterShopApp/README.md

 # shopapp2

-Learning to build an E-Commerce Flutter application from scratch following Maximilian Schwarzmüller's (Academind) tutorial on Udemy "**Flutter & Dart - The Complete Guide [2020 Edition]**".
+Learning to build an E-Commerce Flutter application from scratch following Maximilian Schwarzmüller's (Academind) tutorial on Udemy **Flutter & Dart - The Complete Guide [2020 Edition]**.

 Had to redo from scratch as I forgot most of the core concepts after 2 months not working on it.